LukePappa/Ourism/text.md

 The essence of existence is the Divine.
-One may unify with the Divine through contemplative prayer.
+One may attune themselves to it through contemplative prayer.